Many households and businesses have been severely impacted by COVID-19, there are a number of resources available to offer assistance.

 Council will not apply late payment penalties for rates installments due in June 2020.

-As restrictions continue through Alert Level 2 we appreciate that cashflow may become a significant concern, particular for Napier's small-medium businesses.
+Although restrictions have now subsided we we appreciate that cashflow may still remain a significant concern, particular for Napier's small-medium businesses.
 A range of support to help you make a plan is available as set out below.

 The Covid-19 website provides advice on support available for employers, sole traders, employees, essential workers, and on physical or close contact jobs - Government support.